Updated May 2020 – Harmony Park is drive-through only until further notice due to Covid-19.

 Make sure you buy the animal food.
 If you don’t buy the food they figure it out quickly and go visit the other cars that are tossing out treats.
 If you want their attention, you need to buy the food.

 Ask for extra cups.
 My kids accidentally dropped every single little cup they gave us when tossing the food out the window.
+You can also bring a few from home.

 Plan on taking your car through a car wash after your visit.
 There is no way around it.
 Between the fingerprints from my kids’ hands on the inside of the car and the animal mouths & noses on the outside, just factor in a car wash when you are thinking about price.
 On that note, judging from other reviews, I wouldn’t advise taking your brand-new car through the park either.
 These are big animals and there’s always the risk of minor dings & scratches.
+If that’s a deal-breaker for you, the park has rental SUV’s you can borrow for $15 to drive through the park.

 Harmony Park Safari Details